ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Both Bash and PowerShell are options for this.

 #### Azure PowerShell
+a module that you add to Windows PowerShell or PowerShell Core that enables you to connect to your Azure subscription and manage resources.
+Azure PowerShell requires Windows PowerShell to function.
+PowerShell provides services such as the shell window and command parsing.
+Azure PowerShell then adds the Azure-specific commands.
 - **can execute commands** called cmdlets (pronounced command-lets).
 - Azure PowerShell is available for Windows, Linux, and Mac, and you can access it in a web browser via Azure Cloud Shell.
 - to orchestrate: